LaxmanSingh07/devOps-basics/OS/Linux/01FileSystem.md

 ## Root

+- The root directory is the top-level directory in the hierarchy of the file system.

+## Home

+contains the home directories for the non-root users.

+Root user home directory is /root

 ## /bin

 - bin folder is know as **binary** folder' all the binary files are stored here. basic commands like ls, cp, mv, etc.